-Speeds are expressed in knots; a knot is 1 nautical mile per hour.
+Speeds are expressed in knots; a knot is 1 nautical mile per hour

 Depths, unless otherwise stated, are referred to chart datum.
-As depths are liable to change, particularly those in dredged Elevations and vertical clearances are given above Higher High Water, Large Tides.
+As depths are liable to change, particularly those in dredged channels and alongside wharves, it is strongly recommended these be confirmed by the appropriate local authority.

+Elevations and vertical clearances are given above Higher High Water, Large Tides.
 In non-tidal waters they are referred to chart datum.